godlikemouse/zenhance/README.md

 The view simply renders out the title and description fields.
 For more information on Handlebars templates see the Handlebars documentation or for Zenhance specfic Handlebars enhancements, see the Zenhance template enhancements documentation.

-## Upcoming Features

-- Prompting for new application creation

 ## Zenhance Documentation

 View the [Zenhance Documentation](https://github.com/godlikemouse/zenhance/wiki/Zenhance-Documentation).